SoilClick Here for a PDF of Soil

 Soils that are too sandy drain quickly and will have trouble maintaining the moisture needed by tree roots.
 Sandy soils may also be low in organic matter and nutrients.
 Add well-composted organic matter to the sand in the planting hole to improve soil quality.
 Over time, adding mulch and compost to the surface will also increase water retention and soil nutrients.

 Caliche soils are a frequent problem in Arizona.
 Caliche is a hard chalky white soil layer high in calcium carbonate.
 The calcium carbonate adheres soil particles together and prevents good drainage and root growth.
 Caliche has a high pH, which inhibits nutrient uptake.
-If caliche is present, you may need to crack caliche layers with a shovel, pick or bar before planting trees, and then add amendments.
+If caliche is present, you may need to crack caliche layers with a shovel, pick or digging bar before planting trees, and then add amendments.
 You can also dig the caliche out and backfill the hole with a balanced mix of sand, silt, clay and organic material.

 In some cases, adding nutrients and amendments directly to the planting hole can burn young roots.
 Instead of putting amendments in the planting hole, till them into the top of the tree’s soil to percolate slowly down.